sechaparroc/IK-Presentation/source.md

 * Once motion is stablished, it is required to bind the skeleton with a surface (2D or 3D mesh).
 <!-- .element: class="fragment" data-fragment-index="1"-->

-* The motion of the skeleton must deform the mesh smoothly (sking around the bones strechs and shrinks).
+* The motion of the skeleton must deform the mesh smoothly (e.g when we bend the elbow, the skin around the bones stretches and shrinks).
 <!-- .element: class="fragment" data-fragment-index="2"-->

-* To do so for each vertex of the mesh is defined an influence weight per skeleton joint.
+* To do so, for each vertex of the mesh is defined an influence weight per skeleton joint.
 The vertex is deformed according to joint transformations.
 <!-- .element: class="fragment" data-fragment-index="3"-->

 * Check this short example [video](https://youtu.be/YXDzMZaAo0U).